capncapes/capncapes.github.io/_posts/2023-04-04-ip-address-warming.md

 description: "IP warming is like introducing yourself gradually to ESPs, building trust by sending out a few emails at first and then steadily increasing volume over time."
 category: MarTech
 tags: ["email"]
+howto: {
+	title: "How to add a user property to Google Analytics 4 using GTM",
+	description: "Google Analytics 4 user properties are customizable attributes that describe groups of your users.",
+	time: {
+		formatted: 'P6W',
+		duration: '6 weeks'
+	},
+	steps: [
+		{
+			name: "Plan your sending schedule",
+			text: "Create a send schedule, allowing for about six weeks to complete the IP warming process."
+		},
+		{
+			name: "Authenticate your emails",
+			text: "Implement SPF, DKIM, and DMARC to authenticate your emails and prevent spoofing."
+		},
+		{
+			name: "Segment your subscribers",
+			text: "Don't send the same email to everyone.
+Segment your list based on engagement levels and email service provider."
+		},
+		{
+			name: "Monitor email analytics",
+			text: "Use email sending platforms or analytics tools to track your sending reputation."
+		},
+		{
+			name: "Maintain a clean list",
+			text: "Regularly remove inactive or unsubscribed recipients from your list."
+		}
+	]
+}
 featured: false
 published: true
 ---